assembler-institute/ETL-Episode_I/README.md

 **Note:** Before starting the LiveCoding session, ensure that you have correctly placed the required source files in the appropriate "Entorno" folder.

+## Solutions

+Solutions can be found in the branch "solutions".

 Feel free to explore the notebooks, modify the code, and use the provided resources to learn and practice ETL techniques.